mgijsberti/styleguide-kss-phantomcss/README.md

 ## Rebase

-In the report you can select a selector and rebase the selector.If you press the button 'OK' in the column 'rebase' for a css selector in thecstyleguide.
+In the report you can select a selector and rebase the selector.If you press the button 'OK' in the column 'rebase' for a css selector in the styleguide.

 I you rebase a css selector, it means that the reported differences are intented for this css selector.
 If you run again grunt verify:compare, the 'rebased' css selector is removed from the report.